 - fabrication of signs and symptoms.
 This may include fabrication of past medical history; - fabrication of signs and symptoms and falsification of hospital charts and records, and specimens of bodily fluids.
 This may also include falsification of letters and documents; - induction of illness by a variety of means.

-If we are concerned that a child may be suffering from fabricated or induced illness we will follow the established procedures of the Hampshire Safeguarding Children Board.
+If we are concerned that a child may be suffering from fabricated or induced illness we will inform Childrenss Social Care.

 Mental Health